muellerc/lambda-on-java-workshop/workshop/content/optimize/multithreading/_index.md

 ## Memory Configuration

-We choose to go with 1024 MB for the load and performance tests.
+We choose to go with 2048 MB for the load and performance tests.

+{{< figure src="multithreading/power-tuning.png" >}}

 ## Run The Load Tests